-During the fourth quarter, site work continued on its 410,000 square foot, 40' clear height, state-of-the-art modern distribution facility in Brantford, Ontario.
-The build-to-suit facility being constructed for a global chocolate producer is expected to be completed in the first quarter of 2024.
+During the fourth quarter of 2023, construction continued at Granite's approximately 410,000 square foot, 40' clear height, state-of-the-art modern distribution facility in Brantford, Ontario.
+The build-to-suit facility, being constructed for a global chocolate producer, was contractually completed in the first quarter of 2024 and the lease commenced with an approximate 19-year term.